fireteam99/cral-cli/README.md

 ![demo-d.gif](docs/gifs/demo-d.gif)

 ### Register for Course
 **Description:** Register for a course by using `cral r` and following the prompts or directly passing in the index and time - `cral r <index #> -t <time to run in minutes>`.
-Note: not passing a time to run when passing in the index directly results in no time limit.
+If the verify index option is turned on, cral will attempt to look up the index passed and display the section information along with a confomation prompt.
+Then, the program will check for a course opening on an interval defined by `timeout` and `randomization` (in configurations) and attempts to register if an opening is detected.
+Upon a successful registration or unexpected error, a screenshot will be taken and it's path outputted.

 **Command:** `cral register [index]` or `cral r [index]`